 Add a quadrature encoder on the gearmotor of your Romi robot

-This kit includes two dual-channel Hall effect sensor boards and two 6-pole magnetic discs that can be used to add quadrature encoding to the mini plastic gearmotors on a Romi chassis.
-The encoder board senses the rotation of the magnetic disc and provides a resolution of 12 counts per revolution of the motor shaft when counting both edges of both channels, which corresponds to approximately 1440 counts per revolution of the Romi’s wheels.
+The encoder board senses the rotation of the magnetic disc and provides a resolution of 12 counts per revolution of the motor's shaft.
+Note that electronics must count both edges (raising and falling) of both channels to get the complete resolution which corresponds to approximately 1440 counts per revolution of the Romi’s wheels.

-This compact encoder solution fits within the 11.5 mm × 22.5 mm cross section of the rear of the motors on three of the four sides.
-The fourth side of the encoder has the signal and power connections, and it extends 7 mm past the edge of the motor so that it is at just the right height to be able to plug into a board mounted below on the Romi chassis when the included low-profile male and female header pins are used.
-The assembly does not extend past the end of the extended motor shaft, which protrudes 5 mm beyond the back of the motor.
+This kit offer a really compact encoder solution fiting within the 11.5 mm × 22.5 mm cross section of the rear of the motors on three of the four sides.
+The last side of the encoder board has connections for signal power (it extends 7 mm past the edge of the motor).

 Pinout and installation

-We currently have two boards that the these encoders can directly plug into: the Romi 32U4 Control Board and the "Motor Driver and Power Distribution Board" for Romi Chassis.
-The encoder pins need to be installed pointing down toward the chassis in order to be able to plug into this board.
+Currently it exist two boards that natively supports the encoder: the Romi 32U4 Control Board and the "Motor Driver and Power Distribution Board" for Romi Chassis.
+The encoder pins needs to be installed pointing down toward the chassis in order to be able to plug into this board.

-For robots not using these boards, it might be more convenient to install the board and pins facing up and connect to them with a cable made from our wires with crimped terminals (6 connecteurs).
+For robots using custom made board (or no using any board but microcontroler), it might be more convenient to install the board and pins facing up to connect to them with cables made from our wires with crimped terminals (6 connectors).

-Once the board is soldered down to the two terminals, the motor leads are connected to the M1 and M2 pads along the edge of the board; the remaining four pads are used to power the sensors and access the two quadrature outputs:
+Once the board is soldered down to the two motors terminals, the motor can be powered throught the M1 and M2 connection available along the edge of the board; the other pads VCC & GND are used to power the sensors and AOUT A & OUT B access the two quadrature outputs:

 The sensors are powered through the VCC and GND pins.
 VCC can be 3.5 V to 18 V, and the quadrature outputs A and B are open-drain digital signals that need to be pulled up to the appropriate logic voltage of your system.
-The encoder boards have pads for optional 0603 size surface-mount resistors to pull the outputs up to VCC, but in typical applications, the pull-up resistors will be on the main electronics board.
+The encoder boards have pads for optional 0603 size surface-mount resistors to pull the outputs up to VCC.
+Microcontroler typically have internal pull-up resistors that can be activated by code.